The Fight Between Delta 8 THC Being Legal or Not

 What Is Delta-8 THC?

 We already know cannabis ain’t no one-trick pony.
-In the last decade we’ve been introduced to some of its amazing cannabinoids (CBD, CBG, THCV, etc.) and their much sought after therapeutic effects.
+In the last decade we’ve been introduced to some of its amazing cannabinoids (CBD, CBG, Delta-10 THC, THCV, etc.).
 For the sake of time, we’re not even going to trip on terpenes, flavonoids, and fatty acids in cannabis in this article (although you definitely should when you have time).
 But did you know that when we talk about THC, what is really meant is delta-9 THC?
 Which might suggest that there are other THC molecules, called isomers, like delta-8 tetrahydrocannabinol.
 Actually, there are 30 known THC isomers.
 Whaaaat?

 Furthermore, we’ve learned that there are more than a 100 minor cannabinoids in the cannabis plant as well.
 Most of them emerge out of chemical processes involving enzymatic synthesis.
 It begins with the acids — CBGA (cannabigerolic acid) is the mother.
 Then THCA, CBDA, and CBCA or THCVA, CBDVA, and CBCVA, and so on …